 Gas taxes in Connecticut are higher than average, but they don't come close to covering the cost of local road repairs.

-National transport research group TRIP has rated Florida the state with the smallest percentage of bad roads in the country — only 7%.
-But that distinction comes at a cost.
+But thanks to all of the repair projects, the national transportation research group TRIP has rated Florida the state with the smallest percentage of bad roads in the country: only 7%.

-Michigan has been raising its state gas tax (a 7.3-cent increase took effect in 2017) to deal with deplorable road conditions caused by new potholes opening up every spring.
+Michigan has been raising its state gas tax to deal with deplorable road conditions caused by new potholes opening up every spring.

-Yet despite its high fuel tax, the state is dead last in the country for per-capita investment in roads, says The Detroit News.
+Yet despite its already-high fuel tax, the state is dead last in the country for per-capita investment in roads, says The Detroit News.

-Just last year, lawmakers raised the state's fuel tax by 10 cents as part of a 20-year road-funding plan.
-Hoosiers also started paying a new $15 licensing fee, a $150 fee for electric vehicles and a $50 fee for hybrids, reports The Indianapolis Star.
+The formula was part of a law that raised the state's fuel tax by 10 cents in 2017 as part of a 20-year road-funding plan.
+Hoosiers also started paying a new $15 licensing fee, a $150 fee for electric vehicles and a $50 fee for hybrids.

 5. New York

-About 60% of New York’s major roads and 6,000 bridges need fixing via a trust fund that gets money from the state's fuel tax, reports Albany's WNYT news.
+About 60% of New York’s major roads and 6,000 bridges need fixing via a trust fund that draws its money from the state's fuel tax, reports Albany's WNYT news.

-But the taxes don’t even begin to address ongoing problems with repairs and congestion in the state.
-The New York Times reports Gov. Andrew Cuomo is considering a $11.52 "congestion toll" for cars entering parts of Manhattan.
+But the taxes don’t even begin to address ongoing problems with worn-out and clogged roads in the state.
+So, a new state budget includes a plan to charge "congestion tolls" for cars entering parts of Manhattan.

 All things considered, it doesn’t look like the price of driving in New York will be going down anytime soon.